aws-solutions/media-services-application-mapper/WORKSHOP.md

 ### Create a pipeline alert

+Pause one of your pipelines to trigger a pipeline alert on your MediaLive channel.
-1. Stop your MediaLive Channel
+1. Navigate to the MediaLive console.
-1. Edit your MediaLive Input
+1. Click on your channel.
-1. Edit one input URL to make it invalid
-1. Save the MediaLive Input
+1. From the **Schedule** tab, click on **Create** button.
+1. Provide an action name like `Pause`.
-1. Start the MediaLive Channel
+1. Leave the Start Type as **Fixed**.
-1. Wait for Channel to start
+1. Provide a UTC time that’s at least 15 seconds from current UTC time.
+You can look up current UTC time by going to sites like: https://time.is/UTC
+1. From **Action Type** dropdown, select **Pause**.
+1. Click on **Add Pipelines** button.
+1. From **Pipelines Id** dropdown, select **PIPELINE_0**.
+1. Click on **Create** button.
-1. Find the MediaLive Channel in MSAM
+1. Find the MediaLive Channel in MSAM.
-1. Wait for the pipeline alert to show on the MediaLive node
+1. Wait for the pipeline alert to show on the MediaLive node.
+The alert show up once the pause event gets triggered at the scheduled time.
-1. Select the channel and click the monitor tab to view the alert
+1. Select the channel and click the monitor tab to view the alert.
-1. Done?
-Go back and fix your input URL
+1. Repeat steps 1-10 above when ready to un-pause the pipeline.
+This should clear the alert.

 ## Removal and Clean Up